mmarkin/GPS-NTP-Timeserver/README.md

 As on Cristiano's original version, the red LED flashes every second when GPS data is available.
 The yellow LED shows that WiFi is enabled.
 The green LED shows that the GPS data is valid and the server's internal clock is synchronized with it.
-The

 ![IMG_3050_MOV_AdobeExpress](https://user-images.githubusercontent.com/32185145/219906084-103e5c18-b03a-4c53-9235-e16533b12cdc.gif)